0

 5) Contact us

-6) Use of customer data for direct marketing
+7) Use of customer data for direct advertising

-If you subscribe to our e-mail newsletter, we will send you regular information about our offers.
-The only mandatory information for sending the newsletter is your e-mail address.
-The provision of further data is voluntary and will be used to address you personally.
-We use the so-called double opt-in procedure for sending the newsletter, which ensures that you only receive the newsletter if you have expressly confirmed your consent to receive the newsletter by clicking on a verification link sent to the e-mail address provided.
+When you subscribe to our email newsletter, we will regularly send you information about our offers.
+The only mandatory information required for sending the newsletter is your email address.
+Providing any additional data is optional and will be used to address you personally.
+For sending the newsletter, we use the so-called double opt-in procedure, which ensures that you will only receive newsletters once you have expressly confirmed your consent to receive them by clicking on a verification link sent to the email address you provided.

-You can unsubscribe from the newsletter at any time via the link provided for this purpose in the newsletter or by sending a corresponding message to the responsible person named at the beginning.
-After unsubscribing, your e-mail address will be deleted immediately from our newsletter distribution list, unless you have expressly consented to further use of your data or we reserve the right to use your data beyond this, which is permitted by law and about which we inform you in this statement.
+You can unsubscribe from the newsletter at any time via the link provided in the newsletter or by sending a corresponding message to the controller mentioned above.
+After unsubscribing, your email address will be promptly removed from our newsletter distribution list, unless you have expressly consented to further use of your data or we reserve the right to use the data beyond this, which is permitted by law and about which we inform you in this privacy policy.

 On the basis of our legitimate interest in effective and user-friendly newsletter marketing, we pass on the data you provide when registering for the newsletter to this provider in accordance with Art.
 6 (1) (f) GDPR so that it can send the newsletter on our behalf.